Hadi77KSA/Plutonium-T6-Any-Player-EE-Scripts-For-Speedrunning/README.md

 # Plutonium-T6-Any-Player-EE-Scripts-For-Speedrunning
+The following scripts allow the main Easter Egg quests to be done with any number of players—whether it is solo (1 player), duo (2 players), trio (3 players), or even more than 4 players—while aiming to be as similar to the original Easter Eggs as possible.
 ## Installation
 1. Navigate to the [Releases](https://github.com/Hadi77KSA/Plutonium-T6-Any-Player-EE-Scripts-For-Speedrunning/releases/latest) page and download the script you desire.
 2. Navigate to `%localappdata%\Plutonium\storage\t6\scripts\zm`